liuchengxu/vista.vim/README.md

 ### Other tips

+The ctags provided by the OS distribution may present issues, such as the ones described in #467.
+It is strongly recommended to use the newer version of ctags.
+The nightly build of ctags can be obtained from https://github.com/universal-ctags/ctags-nightly-build/releases.
+Alternatively, you can compile it yourself if you prefer.

 #### Compile ctags with JSON format support

 First of all, check if your [universal-ctags](https://github.com/universal-ctags/ctags) supports JSON format via `ctags --list-features`.
 If not, I recommend you to install ctags with JSON format support that would make vista's parser easier and more reliable.
 And we are able to reduce some overhead in JSON mode by [disabling the fixed fields](https://github.com/universal-ctags/ctags/pull/2080).